LetterLiGo/SafeEar/README.md

-# SafeEar
-The Official Code Repo of SafeEar (Accepted by CCS 2024)
+# SafeEar: Content Privacy-Preserving Audio Deepfake Detection
+The official code repository of **SafeEar** accepted by the ACM Conference on Computer and Communications Security 2024 (**CCS 2024**)

+The code will be coming soon!